Talking to your doctor about your disability application is one of the best things you can do to help your case.

 Thank You, Doctor

 Sometimes what a doctor says is not the same as what they write.
 It is a great idea to read your medical records and see what your doctor is writing.
-Make sure you also get all secret doctor notes.
+Make sure you also get any doctor notes that don’t appear online.

 TWO CONVERSATIONS WITH THE SAME DOCTOR